-Dr Baibing Li BSc (Yunnan), MSc (Vrije Brussel), PhD (Shanghai Jiao Tong)
+Professor Baibing Li BSc (Yunnan), MSc (Vrije Brussel), PhD (Shanghai Jiao Tong)

 Professor of Business Statistics and Management Science

+Baibing is Professor of Business Statistics and Management Science at the School of Business and Economics.
 Prior to his current appointment, he was a Lecturer in Statistics in the School of Mathematics and Statistics at Newcastle University.
 In 2004, he moved to Loughborough University, as a Lecturer in the School of Business and Economics, where he was subsequently appointed as Reader in 2007, and then Professor in 2011.
-His most recent responsibility during his time at Loughborough Baibing was the role of Academic Director of the MSc Management Programmes, from 2009 to 2012, which involved managing the portfolio of MSc Finance & Management, MSc Marketing & Management, MSc Business Analysis & Management, MSc Management, and MSc International Management programmes.
+He is programme director of Management Sciences and programme director of Management.

 Baibing has published research articles in a wide range of outlets.
 His recent representative publications include: